Informal fallacy: Natural language and contrast to formal fallacies

-Other approaches
+Contemporary approaches

 The traditional approach to fallacies has received a lot of criticism in contemporary philosophy.
 This criticism is often based on the argument that some of the alleged fallacies are not fallacious at all, or at least not in all cases.
-Various alternative approaches to how arguments and fallacies are to be conceived have been proposed.
-These alternatives often aim to show that, given their perspective, it is possible to evaluate if an alleged fallacy is actually fallacious in a given case.
+It is argued that the traditional approach does not fully consider the aim of an argument in a particular context, and a framework is required in order to show that, given their perspective, it is possible to evaluate if an alleged fallacy is actually fallacious in a given case.
+It has been suggested that there may not be one single framework for evaluating all fallacies but only a manifold of ideals according to which a given argument may be good or bad.

+Two prominent frameworks which have been proposed are the dialogical and epistemic approaches.
 The dialogical approach uses a game-theoretic framework to define arguments and sees fallacies as violations of the rules of the game.
 According to the epistemic approach, it is the goal of arguments to expand our knowledge by providing a bridge from already justified beliefs to not yet justified beliefs.
 Fallacies are arguments that fall short of this goal by breaking a rule of epistemic justification.
-It has been suggested that there may not be one single framework for evaluating all fallacies but only a manifold of ideals according to which a given argument may be good or bad.